masneyb/shotwell-site-generator/README.md

 third-party resources for the long-term preservation of the library.
 The use of Javascript on the generated site is minimized as well for the long-term preservation.

+It also generates a slideshow so that you can setup a browser in kiosk mode on a small single board computer like a Raspberry Pi and use it as a photo frame at your house.

 I make the static-generated website available on my local LAN via my home server so that other members of my family can view my Shotwell library on their devices.